Skip to main content

 Back to top

-• Select the text you would like to convert to a hyperlink (in this example, SUNY Oswego).
+1. Select the text you want to turn into a hyperlink (for example, SUNY Oswego).

-• In the dialog box, include the full URL in the link field (in this case, https://oswego.edu).
+4. Enter the full URL in the link field (for example, https://oswego.edu).

 Right click on text top open the options menu and choose Link